tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 and by ticking the :guilabel:`Allow Saving Payment Methods` checkbox.

 .. note::
-   You remain fully PCI-compliant when you enable this feature because Odoo does not store the card details directly.
+   You remain fully PCI-compliant when you enable this feature because CoquiAPPs does not store the card details directly.
 Instead, it creates a payment token that only holds a reference to the card details stored on the payment acquirer's server.